What is mentoring?

 How do I respond when a mentor does not accept my invitation?

-As always, the best is response is always professional and without delay.
+As always, the best response is professional and without delay.
 Be honest and brief.
 Mentors are busy just like you.
 They may have many reasons why they cannot commit to you.
 They may have other mentees, or they may not feel they could benefit you in your career path.
 Thank the potential mentor for considering your request and move on without closing the door.
 You never know when or where you might come across this person in your professional life.

 I am a graduate student; how do I fit into this mentor program?

 Mentors can be undergraduate students, graduate or professional students, or fully employed professionals.
 Anyone can be mentored.
 The difference for many students or professionals is the time commitment and the expertise of the mentor.
-Whereas undergraduates may seek a mentor who can guide them generally as they determine a career path, graduate students and professionals most likely have a career path and are seeking a mentor in their field to help them grow and develop in the their work.
+Whereas undergraduates may seek a mentor who can guide them generally as they determine a career path, graduate students and professionals most likely have a career path and are seeking a mentor in their field to help them grow and develop in their work.